• Skip to main content

 You’re on The Story Behind Trivial Pursuit page.

-It would seem the game was an inspiration for trivia nights at bars and restaurants around the world.
+It would seem the game inspired trivia nights at bars and restaurants worldwide.
 If you’re a player, you might like these pages:

 Trivia Team Names for the Clever